outfoxx/PotentCodables/README.md

   .package(url: "https://github.com/outfoxx/PotentCodables.git", from: "1.0.0")
 ```

-The library name is `PotentCodables` when adding dependencies to your target(s).
+The package provides multiple libraries corresponding to the core library and each format that is provided:

+* `PotentCodables` is the core library to be used by format implementors
+* `PotentJSON` provides JSON format support
+* `PotentCBOR` provide CBOR format support
+* `PotentASN1` provides ASN.1 support

 ## Usage